Snow Day: Small World Play – Polar Play

 Previously, I was an early years and primary teacher and have amassed lots of resources over the years.
 I’ll list off what resources I’ve used, but also give you ideas of other things you could do/ use.

 • Polar Animals from Eric and Albert – use any polar animals you have.
-This set has a good range and our realistic and perfect for Montessori play.
+This set has a good range and are realistic and perfect for Montessori play.
 Another idea is to draw and cut out your own animals for your play scene.
 Children love joining in or if old enough doing this themselves.

 • White pebbles are from Imagistones (they are no longer trading but I’ve found similar here) – cut out your own pebbles from card or paper, stones from the garden or screwed up pieces of white paper.